-\Additional fees may be charged for individual class lab fees or course material fees.
+Additional fees may be charged for individual class lab fees or course material fees.
 Class fees may be found in the course descriptions in this catalog.

-\\Students with a 3.75 GPA may take 3 additional hours without charge.
+Students with a 3.75 GPA may take 3 additional hours without charge.

-Resident and commuter students are expected to pay a \$250, non-refundable down payment by June 15th of each year.
+Resident, commuter, online and graduate students are expected to pay a \$250, non-refundable down payment by June 15th of each year.
 This down payment will be applied to the first semester cost.

 Account balances are due in full by the first day of class each semester, unless a pre-authorized payment plan has been set up with the Business Office.
 Pre-authorized payment plans divide the amount due for the semester into four monthly payments, which are automatically deducted from either a checking/savings account or a debit/credit card on a monthly basis.
-Fall payment plan dates are August 15°, September 15°, October 15° and November 15°.
-Spring payment plan dates are January 15, February 15°, March 15° and April 15°.
+Fall payment plan dates are deducted on either the 15th or the 30th of August, September, October and November.
+Spring payment plan dates are either the 15th or 30th of January, February, March and April.
 Accounts not paid by the first day of classes or not having a payment plan in place will be considered delinquent and be subject to the rules of delinquent accounts.